pfalcon/ScratchABit/README.md

 Whenever you open a new terminal session to work with ScratchABit, run `source .venv/bin/activate` command again to activate the virtual environment.

-An alternative to using venv and activating it every time is to install the capstone package system-wide:
+If nothing of the above works, you can try to install the capstone package system-wide (not recommended):

     sudo pip3 install --system capstone